i-like-robots/hyperons/benchmark/README.md

 # Server-side rendering benchmark

-This is an application used to benchmark various JSX compatible rendering engines.
-It comprises of a Node.js Web server based upon [Fastify][1] and a script using [Apache Bench][2] to load test and record results.
+This is an application used to benchmark compatible JSX rendering engines.
+It comprises of a Node.js Web server based upon [Fastify][1] and a script using [Apache Bench][2] to load test and record the results.
 There is also a script to quickly profile and view a flame graph for Hyperons.

 [1]: https://github.com/fastify/fastify
 [2]: https://httpd.apache.org/docs/2.4/programs/ab.html